Samson Option: David Perlmutter

-In 2002, the Los Angeles Times published an opinion piece by Louisiana State University professor David Perlmutter.
+In 2002, the Los Angeles Times published an opinion piece by Louisiana State University professor David D. Perlmutter, who stated:

 Israel has been building nuclear weapons for 30 years.
 The Jews understand what passive and powerless acceptance of doom has meant for them in the past, and they have ensured against it.
 Masada was not an example to follow—it hurt the Romans not a whit, but Samson in Gaza?
 What would serve the Jew-hating world better in repayment for thousands of years of massacres but a Nuclear Winter.
 Or invite all those tut-tutting European statesmen and peace activists to join us in the ovens?
 For the first time in history, a people facing extermination while the world either cackles or looks away—unlike the Armenians, Tibetans, World War II European Jews or Rwandans—have the power to destroy the world.
 The ultimate justice?